qmk/qmk_firmware/keyboards/gmmk/pro/keymaps/jonavin/readme.md

 # jonavin's GMMK Pro layout

-- Add all the non-RGB related keys from Glorious Core default mapping that's missing in the default qmk mapping
+- Add Fn layer keys from Glorious Core mapping that's missing in the default qmk mapping
 - Add PrtScr, Scroll Lock, Break, NumLock to Fn layer
 - Implement Win key lock using Fn+Win like in Glorious Core firmware
 - Layer 2 mod on Caps Lock with double-tap to switch to this layer, double tap to switch back